 Another popular tour is the City Tour which is a good way to see the historically significant parts of the Island, Baker’s Hill, Mitra’s Ranch (who was once a Senator there).
 Now, for me, Baker’s Hill was strange.
 It kinda felt like I had walked into a garden based Disney with large figurines everywhere.
 Nonetheless, it was a bit of fun!
 There is also an animal sanctuary which focuses on the breeding of crocodiles.
 You can also hold a Bearcat here, which I of course did.

 Put simply, It’s the Ibiza of the Philippines.
 But a shit load cheaper.
-And possibly better (I don’t actually know that, I’ve never actually been to Ibiza).
-But what I do know is that the sand here is beyond soft, I’m not even kidding.
+And possibly better (I don’t actually know that, I’ve never been to Ibiza).
+But what I do know is that out of all the Philippines beaches I explored, the sand here is beyond soft, I’m not even kidding.
 It’s so white and it literally feels like you’re walking on icing sugar.
 The atmosphere is amazing, the booze costs pennies, Tequila is served by the pint and you get to party the night away on the beach.
 What more could you want?

 I was lucky enough to visit Dumaguete when the Whale Sharks were close to the area.
 Having the chance to snorkel with this magnificent animals was such an experience!
 I took a tour here to swim with them which included a lovely fresh lunch with plenty of seafood and local dishes to try.
 I have such a love for the ocean, so I would recommend this if you do too!

 Bohol – to relax